-Andrew’s Bravery Box
+Andrew’s Bravery Box Collection

 In July 2019, dear friends of Leisha’s lost their 6.5 year old son, Andrew, to a congenital heart defect called Aortic Stenosis.
 While in the hospital, his parents found it increasingly difficult to keep Andrew’s spirits up.
 He developed fears about what you and I might think of as simple.
 During his final hospitalization, his parents stocked up on small toys that they knew he loved and put them in a brown paper bag.
 They called it the Bravery Bag.
 Each time Andrew faced his fear and showed how brave he was, they let him pick an item.
 After a few days, he was asking the nurses toflush his IV and removing tape and leads from his skin like a champ.
 The Bravery Bag made life in the hospital just a little more bearable.
 They are now providing the same tools for other parents and children who may be in the same situation.